-Transit Training Free Webinar
+Transit Training Free Webinars

 The U.S. Bureau of Labor Statistics reports one third of civilian employees working for State and Federal governments will retire in seven to ten years with 34% currently over the age of 50.
 Today’s leaders understand the importance of having a succession plan to support the continued growth and vitality of their organization.
-This two-part webinar series examines the benefits of succession planning for your organization, and practical approaches and strategies for securing strong leaders well into your organization’s future.
+This webinar examines the benefits of succession planning for your organization, and practical approaches and strategies for securing strong leaders well into your organization’s future.

 2014 Transit Awareness Day Wrap-up